jmill29/media-tracker-api/README.md

 This is the backend API for my Cognixia Future Horizons Capstone Project.
 It’s a Java-based Spring Boot REST API that allows users to track their TV show watch history.
 This project demonstrates secure user authentication, layered architecture, and robust exception handling.

+---

 ## 🎯 Project Objective

 To design and build a secure, maintainable, and fully functional backend application for managing a user's personalized TV watch history using Spring Boot and MySQL.
-This project is intended to showcase my backend development skills, including authentication, data persistence, and RESTful design.
+This project showcases my backend development skills, including authentication, data persistence, and RESTful API design.

+---

 ## ✅ Key Features